RS-PYTHON/RS-PYTHON.github.io/_portfolio/feature-staging.md

   nav: sidebar-staging

 ---
-RS-Server offers staging functionality with access control for retrieving products from external data sources.
+The rs-server offers staging functionality with access control for retrieving products from external data sources.
 Authorised end user can connect to Copernicus interface to retrieve input data for processing.
 These data came from :
 - Copernicus ground stations : to retrieve CADU chunks
 - Copernicus AUXIP stations : to retrieve auxiliary data